 - where personal aspects are evaluated as well as location or movements tracked, in order to create or use personal profiles;

 - where personal data of vulnerable natural persons, in particular of children, are processed

-In the case of a personal data security breach, the controller must notify the concerned supervisory authority without undue delay and in any events no later than 72 hours after having become aware of it.
+In the case of a personal data breach, the controller must notify the concerned supervisory authority without undue delay and, where feasible, no later than 72 hours after having become aware of it.

 2.2.
 Content of the notification to the Supervisory Authority